-- pour the mix into a lightly greased loaf tin (20cm x 11cm / 17cm x 8cm at the base) and level it with the back of a spoon.
+- smear a little coconut oil over the base and sides of a loaf tin (20cm x 11cm x 7cm height / 17cm x 8cm at the base), then pour the mixture and level it.

 - bake for 35 minutes until brown on top and an inserted skewer comes out clean.